 A breast cancer diagnosis can have an impact on self-image.
-By telling your loved one that you love them for who they are - not for what they do or how they look - can help confirm their identity.
-Reassure them that they are not alone, but a member of your family.
+By telling your loved one you love them for who they are - not for what they do or how they look - can help confirm their identity.
+Reassure them they're not alone.

 Write down your answers to these questions:

-• What are the qualities in them you love and admire? • How have they helped you get through tough times in the past?
-How do they make you feel happy? • In what ways do they provide emotional and spiritual support to you and others in your family?
+What are the qualities in them you love and admire?

+How have they helped you get through tough times in the past?

+• How do they make you feel happy?

+In what ways do they provide emotional and spiritual support to you and others in your family?

-By sharing your answers to these questions, you can help them remember that they are not a "breast cancer patient," but a friend and an important member of your family.
+By sharing your answers to these questions, you can help them remember they're not a "breast cancer patient," but a friend and an important member of your family.